Giuditta-Parolini/machine-readable-data/machine_readable_data_formats.md

 These media data are distributed in a variety of proprietary and open data formats that differ considerably in relation to file size and quality, and hardware and software compatibility.
 For instance, popular formats for multimedia files based on ISO standards are MP4 (video) [(ISO/IEC 14496-14:2020(en))](https://www.iso.org/obp/ui/en/#iso:std:iso-iec:14496:-14:ed-3:v1:en) and MP3 (audio) [(ISO/IEC 13818-3:1998(en)](https://www.iso.org/obp/ui/en/#iso:std:iso-iec:13818:-3:ed-2:v1:en).
 [DICOM](https://www.dicomstandard.org), the reference standard for medical imaging, is often used for volumetric 3D models. &nbsp;

-Similarly to images, the other media data discussed in this section are not machine-readable and information can be extracted only by processing.
+Similarly to images, the other media data discussed in this section are not machine-readable and information can be extracted only by processing them.
 Machine learning models are especially popular to work with these data.
 For instance, several publications appeared in recent years discussing how YOLO [**[4]**](#4), which is a state-of-the-art model for object detection in videos, can be used for the needs of biodiversity science.
 Ad hoc models for object/sound detection [(Müller et al., 2023)](#muller) are also implemented, but often with mixed results due to lack of adequate training data.
 As already noted above, the devices that produce digital media also generate metadata and, at least these metadata, should be made available in a machine-readable format and provide all the information required for the use and re-use of the multimedia data. &nbsp;

 <a id="4">**[4]**</a>
 YOLO (You Look Only Once) is a very popular family of models for object detection originally presented in [2015](https://arxiv.org/abs/1506.02640).